Skip to Content

 Is Uganda Safe for Female Tourists?

 Yes.
 Uganda is safe for female tourists.
 Foreigners are usually not targeted in crimes.
-That said, there are certain precautions that female travelers should take when visiting the country.
+That said, a solo female will want to take some precautions when out and about.

-Women should take extra care at night.
-Avoid isolated areas and avoid displaying valuables in public.
+Avoid isolated areas.
 Don’t walk around alone at night.
-Always keep an eye on your drink while at a bar.
+Always keep an eye on your drink while you’re at a bar.
 If your drink leaves your sight, get a new one.
 Don’t be overly trusting of strangers that you just meet.
+Don’t get too intoxicated.
+Sexual harassment can happen.

-When out in public, it is also recommended to dress relatively modestly.
+When out in public, women should also dress modestly.
 It is frowned upon for women to show too much skin in Uganda.
 It is a conservative and religious country.
+You can still wear shorts and t-shirts and comfortable clothing.
+It just shouldn’t be too revealing.
+Try to cover your shoulders and legs.

 Is Uganda Safe for Solo Travelers?